 “I remember playing one game where our captain kept targeting homophobic abuse at our opposition and at half-time I just said, ‘look, do you have to keep speaking about them like that?’.
 My own captain then turned to me and said, ‘what, is that your boyfriend?’ and far, far worse, non-stop, right in my face.
 I was so embarrassed.
 That was my last game.

 “I thought, ‘you know what?
 Why am I doing this?
 Why am I getting up on a Sunday morning, freezing cold, just to get this abuse week in, week out?’”

 So Aslie left ‘straight’ football and focussed solely on Stonewall.
-Whilst he was then safer, surrounded by people who wouldn’t shut him out, things didn’t improve overnight.
+Though he was safer then, surrounded by people who wouldn’t shut him out, things didn’t improve overnight.

 “The other teams stayed well away from us, but only us.
-They wouldn’t shower until we’d left the building.
+They wouldn’t shower until we’d left the building," he recalled.

 “On one occasion, we were in the away dressing room and the opposition knocked our door down.
 They sang Buju Banton’s ‘Boom Bye Bye’; a song about shooting ‘queers’, that they all need to be dead.
 For a few weeks, I lost my love of football.”

 Having regained it, though, Aslie has now been playing with Stonewall FC for over 25 years.
 He hasn’t been made to quit a side like he was in 1994 and his inspiring journey through football even earned him an MBE in 2010.